From the archives……..

 Her son had left to join college the previous week.
 She was cleaning out the clutter in his room when she saw a polythene bag under some junk in one corner of his cupboard.
 When she pulled it out, a pair of flip-flops fell out.

-It was cold, especially at 5 in the morning.
-The boys had to leave for school by 7am and there was so much work to do!
+It was a cold winter morning, especially at 5 in the morning.
+The boys had to leave for school by 7 am and there was so much work to do!
 Her husband was away on tour and she missed his help in completing the chores.
 She hurried with a load of laundry to the wash.
 And as she came back she saw something in the middle of the room – something pink and very small.
 Instantly she knew what it was.

 She could have sworn that it hadn’t been there a moment ago.
 But as she looked at it, she wasn’t sure.
 She had not felt anything soft underfoot, so she couldn’t have stepped on it.
 But what if……..

 At that point, a ball rose up in her throat and in spite of herself, she began screaming.
-It was not the kind of scream that would have woken up neighbours in the apartment block they lived in, but loud enough to wake up her 17-year-old son, a strapping young man in the final year of school.
+It was not the kind of scream that would have woken up neighbours in the apartment block they lived in, but a strangulated one deep in her throat, loud enough to wake up her 17-year-old son, a strapping young man in the final year of school.
 He came running to where she was standing, the scream having died down, with her hand pressed to her eyes.
 She was mumbling something and looked as if she would begin screaming again.
 He heard the words ‘I didn’t kill it!’ over and over in a pleading voice.

 He must have taken in the sight in one glance, for he put his arm around her and took her out of the room and sat her down on her bed.
 She was whimpering by now.
 ‘I didn’t kill it, it wasn’t there when I took the wash load.…’ And then suddenly, she kicked off her flip-flops.
 ‘There must be blood on it!
 I don’t want them!
 Oh, the poor thing, I killed it!’